mstoffel-sag/c8yMQTT/README.md

 ### Register Device

 __c8y.properties__
 c8yMQTT will create and store the device credentials file c8y.properties in the same directory as the class.
 It can be created to provide manual credentials.
+Remove this file in order to initiate a new auto registration process.

-!!!PLEASE MAKE SURE THAT THE DEVICE IS NOT ALREADY RERGISTERED WITH IT'S SERIAL NUMBER!!!
+!!!PLEASE MAKE SURE THAT THE DEVICE IS NOT ALREADY REGISTERED WITH IT'S SERIAL NUMBER!!!
 If that is the case either you have to delete the device and re-register or create the c8y.properties by hand and provide correct credentials and client id.